 Grey is a perfect color for calming down more powerful colors used by a brand since it’s neither too dark nor too light.
 It also helps lighter colors pop up in the design.

-On the contrary, too much grey can lead to the feeling of nothingness, dullness, and can evoke the feeling of aging and depression.
+On the contrary, too much grey can lead to the feeling of nothingness and dullness.
+Plus, it can evoke the feeling of aging and depression.

 Sectors that often opt for grey color include IT, finance, transportation, and equipment.

 - Western cultures: security, reliability, maturity, boredom, old age

 Negative features: sterility, isolation, coldness, emptiness